Fresco Vegan Sofritas Tacos

-This copycat recipe for vegan Chipotle sofritas tacos uses tofu as the blank canvas, then yums it up in an delicious sauce with roasted tomatoes and poblano pepper.
+Fresco Vegan Sofritas Tacos is a copycat recipe for vegan Chipotle sofritas tacos with tofu in an delicious sauce with roasted tomatoes and poblano pepper.
 A perfect recipe for mealprep, the depth of flavor in these vegan tacos will satisfy you all week for lunch, in the dairy-free, gluten-free, healthiest way.

 With Earth Day coming up April 22, don’t just go vegetarian for a meal or two a week.
 Give vegan tacos a try.